nicwaller/trustee/WHY.md

 # Features

-* A RESTful API for:
+A RESTful API.

     - recording job start, updates, and completion
     - querying active and historic job results

-* A nice RESTful API for making queries about jobs.
-* A nice RESTful API that supports:
-    * Recording progress and completion of ad-hoc jobs
-    * Querying present and historic job results
-* Tiny wrapper command that enables reporting on any existing cron job.
+A tiny wrapper command that enables reporting on any existing cron job.

-This is what I mean by a tiny reporting wrapper.

     30 4 * * * /opt/morning_backup.sh
     30 4 * * * trustee -h myserver /opt/morning_backup.sh

 The wrapper `trustee-send` would send a message to `myserver` when the job is first started, every so often (heartbeat) while the job is running, and again finally when the job finishes.
 The heartbeat could include stdout/stderr, and the final message would include the exit code.
-Probably would want to support setting options in ~/.trustee instead of needing to specify them in the crontab.
+Probably would want to support setting options in /etc/trustee and ~/.trustee instead of needing to specify them in the crontab.
+Another maybe useful flag would be TTL so the Trustee server can detect subsequent failures.

 # Future Plans

 * Receive over SQS/AMQP. *For jobs with many updates.*
 * Output to Graphite and Logstash *(and maybe AMQP?)*
 * Failure notifications by email or SNS. *Maybe as a separate component?*
-* A beautiful frontend. *Definitely a separate component.*
+* A beautiful frontend. *Definitely a separate installable component, but packaged together.*
 * A report generator. *Ugh.*

 # Should I also build a scheduler?

-* Locking with Redis to ensure run-once semantics. *Maybe some people can get away without this because they're using a fancy container orchestrator or whatever.*
+* Locking with Redis to ensure run-once semantics. *Maybe some people can get away without this because they're using a fancy container orchestrator or whatever.
+Or maybe they can use Heartbeat or Consul Lock to ensure that some cron-type process is running in only one place.*
 * Schedule recurring HTTP callbacks
     * Synchronous: wait for 200 status
     * Async: provide a webhook URI callback to indicate completion